AltropInc/alt/doc/script/Locale.md

     }
 }
 ```
-To provide graphic text item translations, add a translation dictionary file in the application's "locale" folder.
-For example, to add text translation for the ("zh", "Hans") facet, put the "zh_Hans_dic.txt" file under the application's "locale/zh_Hans/" folder:
+Locale-sensitive text translations is typically application specific, and the translation dictionary file are added in the application's "locale" folder.
+For example, to add text translation for the ("zh", "Hans") facet, put the "dic.txt" file under the "altro_application_path/locale/zh_Hans/" folder:
 ```
 MenuNew:        "新建";
 MenuOpen:       "打开";